Budgets are terrifying.

 This second category puts the focus on helping you improve your overall financial health.
 It turns out that being less poor is more fun than being poor. #lifegoals

-Investments: This includes your 401(k) and all other investments.
+Investments: This includes all investments.
 Don’t have any yet?
 It’s never too late – or too early – to start investing.

 Savings: One of the biggest steps to financial health is having emergency savings so you don’t step backward every time an unexpected expense pops up.